rachelkhoriander/tech-task/tutorial/auth_with_github.md

 -------------------|-------------
 (no scope)         | Read-only access to public information (public user profile info, public repo info, gists).
 `Repo`             | Read/write access to code, commit statuses, invitations, collaborators, team membership, and deployment status for repos and organizations.
 `repo:status`      | Read/write access to repo commit statuses.
-Apps do not gain access to your code.
+Apps do not gain access to code.
 `repo_deployment`  | Access to deployment statuses for repos.
-Apps do not gain access to your code.
+Apps do not gain access to code.
 `public_repo`      | Read/write access to code, commit statuses, collaborators, and deployment statuses for public repos and organizations.
 `repo:invite`      | Accept/decline abilities for invitations to collaborate on a repo.
-Apps do not gain access to your code.
+Apps do not gain access to code.
 `admin:org`        | Manage organizations, teams, and memberships.
 `write:org`        | Publicize and unpublicize organization memberships.
 `read:org`         | Read-only access to organizations, teams, and memberships.